rnb3ds/docs-site/docs/en/env/guides/custom-parser.md

 }

 func main() {
-    // LoadFiles does not auto-route to the XML parser based on the .xml
+    // LoadFiles will NOT auto-route to the XML parser based on the .xml extension —
-    // extension — DetectFormat only recognizes .env/.json/.yaml/.yml.
+    // DetectFormat only recognizes .env/.json/.yaml/.yml.
+Here we use
-    // Here we use ForceRegisterParser to override FormatEnv; the file is
+    // ForceRegisterParser to override FormatEnv, loading the file with a .env
-    // loaded with a .env extension (but contains XML content): err := env.ForceRegisterParser(env.FormatEnv, func(cfg env.Config, f *env.ComponentFactory) (env.EnvParser, error) {
+    // extension (content in XML format):
+    err := env.ForceRegisterParser(env.FormatEnv, func(cfg env.Config, f *env.ComponentFactory) (env.EnvParser, error) {
         return &XMLParser{
             cfg:       cfg,